Craig Cobb

-Paul Craig Cobb is a white nationalist and white supremacist who created the video sharing website Podblanc.
-He states "my race is my religion", and advocates "racial holy war" in accordance with the tenets of the Creativity religion.
-Cobb has gained attention from anti-racist and anti-fascist movements, and legal advocacy organizations investigating hate speech and hate crimes, for his "celebration of violence and murder committed against minorities", as documented in his video recordings, online activities, and disruptions of public events.
+Paul Craig Cobb (born 1951) is an American Canadian white supremacist and member of the Creativity movement.
+He is also the founder of the now-defunct video sharing website Podblanc.

-Cobb is known for his attempt to take over the city of Leith, North Dakota, with other white supremacists.
-The community has around 33 inhabitants.
-Cobb, who moved to Leith in 2012, attracted other white supremacists to the town and displayed white nationalist paraphernalia on his properties.
-Local residents and anti-racist organizations organized a protest in Leith against Cobb and his allies.
-Welcome to Leith, a documentary film about Cobb's attempt to take over Leith, was released in 2015.
+Cobb is known for his attempt to take over the city of Leith, North Dakota and turn it into a neo-Nazi stronghold.
+The community had only sixteen residents as of the 2010 census, which was the latest at the time.
+Cobb purchased at least twelve plots of land in Leith, with the goal of moving in other white supremacists and taking over the city government, despite heavy opposition from locals.
+Welcome to Leith, a documentary film about Cobb's attempt to take over Leith, was broadcast in 2015.

-Cobb has appeared on several radio talk shows to talk about his plans for the white supremacist movement in Leith.
-During his appearance on The Trisha Goddard Show, a DNA test from the company DDS performed on Cobb showed that he has 14% sub-Saharan African ancestry.
-However, Cobb retested with AncestryDNA which allegedly showed that he had 100% European ancestry.

-Early life

-He was born on 28 September 1952 to a medical officer and a doctor.
+In October 2013, Cobb was featured as a guest on The Trisha Goddard Show, where he met with the lone black resident of Leith and his white wife.
+The couple said that their lives were being disrupted and that their experience in Leith since Cobb moved in was being ridden with "turmoil and deception".
+The episode featured Shahrazad Ali, who agreed with Cobb on the concept of racial separation.
+In a November 2013 interview, Goddard revealed the results of a DNA test, to which Cobb had agreed, indicating that he was genetically 14 percent Sub-Saharan African.
+Cobb dismissed the results as statistical noise.
+However, Cobb retested himself with Ancestry DNA, which allegedly showed that he has 100% European ancestry.

 Youth and early adulthood

-Cobb says he was raised as a Christian, but has since denounced Christianity, saying "I don't understand Christians.
+Cobb was born in Maryville, Missouri, US on October 9, 1951 and raised in Boston, Massachusetts, US.
+He says he was raised as a Christian, but has since denounced Christianity, saying "I don't understand Christians.
 They have a need to be morally superior than the next guy. ...
 They are very threatened by anything with racial cohesion."

 After serving in the military, he lived in Edmonton, Alberta, Canada, for five years before moving to Hawaii, where he lived for another 25 years and earned a living as a taxi driver.

 In 2003, he relocated to Frost, West Virginia, where he opened a grocery store and registered a business called "Gray's Store, Aryan Autographs and 14 Words, L.L.C."
-During this time, he was involved in unsolicited inter-state deliveries of a neo-Nazi newspaper published by Alex Linder, and distribution of Project Schoolyard CDs to local children,.
+During this time, he was involved in unsolicited inter-state deliveries of a neo-Nazi newspaper published by Alex Linder, and distribution of Project Schoolyard CDs to local children.